n-stuff/window-system/README.md

 It provides types to decode CFF and TTF font formats.

-### Typography.Rasterization project
+### Typography.Typesetting project

-It provides types to rasterize font glyphs.
+It provides types to render font glyphs.

 [This sample](test/WindowSystem.ManualTest/GlyphLauncher.cs) demonstrates rendering of both rasterized and tessellated glyphs loaded from a TTF file.